 What’s causing the rash?

-When you were a child, you remember having itchy areas on your skin, but didn’t really know what it was from.
-As an adult, you wake up one morning and find that on one of your arms, near your elbow, you have a spot of skin that is red with small bumps and is incredibly itchy.
+When you were a child, you remember having itchy areas on your skin but didn’t know what it was from.
+As an adult, you wake up one morning and find that on one of your arms, near your elbow, you have a spot of red skin with small bumps that are incredibly itchy.
 What is this?
 What is causing it?
 How is it treated?

-Eczema is a skin condition that is related to a gene variation that decreases your skin’s natural ability to protect you from bacteria, allergens and irritants.
+Eczema is a skin condition related to a gene variation that decreases your skin’s natural ability to protect you from bacteria, allergens, and irritants.
 It’s also known as atopic dermatitis.
 It’s very common in children and usually first appears before the age of 5.
-Unfortunately, it’s a chronic condition that will flare up occasionally and then can be gone for long periods of time.
-Some things, like stress, sweat, soaps, detergents, dust, pollen and obesity, can trigger a flare up.
-For children, their flare ups can be triggered by certain foods, such as eggs, milk, soy and wheat.
+Unfortunately, it’s a chronic condition that will flare up occasionally and then can be gone for long periods.
+Some things, like stress, sweat, soaps, detergents, dust, pollen, and obesity, can trigger a flare-up.
+Children’s flare-ups can be triggered by certain foods, such as eggs, milk, soy, and wheat.

-The symptoms for eczema can vary widely, but often include dry skin, itching (often severe, especially at night), small raised bumps (these can leak fluid and crust over if scratched), red/brownish-gray patches, thickened/cracked/scaly skin and raw/sensitive/swollen skin (a result of scratching).
-While it can present anywhere on your body, it typically appears on your hands, feet, ankles, wrists, neck, upper chest, eyelids and inside the bend of your elbows/knees.
-For babies, it can appear on their face and scalp.
-Eczema can cause several complications, including skin infections as a result of breaks in the skin from scratching.
-Some other problems are allergic contact dermatitis, irritant hand dermatitis (common for individuals whose hands are often wet and exposed to harsh soaps, detergents or disinfectants—usually while at work), sleep problems due to the itching and chronic itchy, scaly skin (neurodermatitis), which means when you scratch an area it becomes even itchier causing you to scratch it more and eventually that skin becomes discolored, thick and leathery-looking.
-Sometimes, eczema can precede asthma and hay fever in kids under the age of 13.
+Eczema symptoms can vary widely but usually include dry skin, itching (often severe, especially at night), small raised bumps (can leak fluid and crust over if scratched), red/brownish-gray patches, thickened/cracked/scaly skin and raw/sensitive/swollen skin (a result of scratching).
+While it can present anywhere on your body, it typically appears on your hands, feet, ankles, wrists, neck, upper chest, eyelids, and inside the bend of your elbows/knees.
+For babies, it can appear on their faces and scalp.
+Eczema can cause several complications, including skin infections resulting from breaks in the skin from scratching.
+Other problems are allergic contact dermatitis and irritant hand dermatitis (common for individuals whose hands are often wet and exposed to harsh soaps, detergents, or disinfectants—usually while at work).
+Some individuals also have sleep problems due to the itching.
+Chronic itchy, scaly skin (neurodermatitis) happens when you scratch an area causing it to become even itchier, resulting in you scratching it more and eventually, that skin becomes discolored, thick, and leathery-looking.
+Sometimes, eczema can precede asthma and hay fever in kids under 13.

-There are some things that you can do at home to help relieve the discomfort from eczema.
+You can do some things at home to help relieve the discomfort from eczema.
 The most important is to not scratch.
-In order to help you do this, cover the affected area with bandages.
-Besides not scratching, the next best thing is to moisturize at least twice a day.
+To help you do this, cover the affected area with bandages.
+The next best thing is moisturizing at least twice daily.
 Wearing cool, smooth-textured clothes is vital to prevent irritation.
-Since hot, dry indoor air can increase the sensitivity of your skin, use a humidifier.
-Sometimes, soaking in a warm, not hot, bath that has baking soda, uncooked oatmeal or colloidal oatmeal in it for 10 – 15 minutes can lessen the irritation.
+Since hot, dry indoor air can increase your skin’s sensitivity, use a humidifier.
+Sometimes, soaking in a warm, not hot, bath that has baking soda, uncooked oatmeal, or colloidal oatmeal in it for 10 – 15 minutes can lessen the irritation.
 Addressing stress and anxiety is also crucial since these can trigger eczema episodes.

-Eczema can be an annoying condition to deal with, but by taking all the precautions that you can, you’ll be able to increase the time between flare ups.
+Eczema can be an annoying condition to deal with, but by taking all the precautions you can, you’ll be able to increase the time between flare-ups.
 If you have any questions or concerns, please speak with your doctor.
 If you would like more information, please visit the American Academy of Dermatology’s Eczema Resource Center page at https://www.aad.org/diseases/eczema